parlance-zz/g-diffuser-bot/README.md

  - Simply git pull or download and replace your files with those from this repository.
 You probably won't need to replace your g_diffuser_config.py or g_diffuser_defaults.py files, but you may need to merge changes.

 ## Troubleshooting:
+ - Better install instructions and an updated easy-to-isntall package are coming, but in the mean-time if you see any dependency errors you can try to fix them with "pip install xyz".
+Git really doesn't like to make downloading projects with submodules pain-free, so if you see errors related to the GRPC server please try "git submodule update --init --recursive".
- - If you have questions or problems running anything in g-diffuser-lib, please post as much detailed information as you can in (https://github.com/parlance-zz/g-diffuser-lib/discussions/categories/q-a), myself or someone in the community may be able to help you.
+ - If you have questions or problems running anything in g-diffuser-bot, please post as much detailed information as you can in (https://github.com/parlance-zz/g-diffuser-bot/discussions/categories/q-a), myself or someone in the community may be able to help you.
 Thank you for your patience.
  - Improved usage guides and setup instructions are coming soon.